 THE KEYS TO A DELICIOUS LENTIL CURRY

 - Pre-cook the lentils separately.
 We all love a good one-pot meal; unfortunately, that just doesn’t work well for this lentil curry because cooking lentils and tomatoes together in the same pot will produce a tougher/crunchier lentil that doesn’t soften in the center.

 It’s a bit more pricey, but you can use canned lentils, which will return this lentil curry back to One-Pot Meal status!

 But that’s all up to you.
-If you don’t mind crunchier lentils than by all means throw it all together.
+If you don’t mind crunchier lentils then, by all means, throw it all together.
 Part of why I share recipes is to find ways to make cooking easier and so do what works for you.

 - Toast your spices.
 The technique is called Tadka and I share about it in my Yellow Split Pea Spinach Dahl recipe.
 If you haven’t cooked this way before, you’ll appreciate the added flavor that comes from toasting your spices directly in the oil, rather than stirring them into the dish later on.
 The spices are oil-soluble so this method will bring out their flavor and help to disperse it evenly throughout the dish.

 This technique is done in an authentic dal and it makes a big difference!

 Products I used in this recipe…